stevenhaddox/rvm_fw/README.md

 * update views/known.erb
 * update config/rubies.yml.example

 One day it would be nice to make this all tied together a bit better.
+Hopefully we can automate the rendering of db.erb and known.erb dynamically based upon your custom configuration or the default configuration of [config/rubies.yml](config/rubies.yml.example).

 # I could benefit from RVM::FW - How do I help?

 Fork away and start hacking on any of our [open issues](http://github.com/stevenhaddox/rvm_fw/issues).

-## Random miscellaneous self-notes:

-### RVM install workflow

-- Downloads into .rvm/archives
-- Extracts downloads into .rvm/src